Advertisement

 What was Dallas really expecting from its running back committee anyway?

-The Baltimore Ravens and Dallas Cowboys will both be reeling when they arrive at AT&T Stadium on Sunday, but it’s two teams with different records and different problems.
+The Baltimore Ravens and Dallas Cowboys will be reeling when they arrive at AT&T Stadium on Sunday, but it’s two teams with different records and different problems.

 Baltimore was about to run a two-point play to try to grab a win in Kansas City before Isaiah Likely’s toe-on-the-line replay sparked a reversal.
 Then, the Ravens blew a 10-point lead in the fourth quarter against Las Vegas.